 The One-Shot Problem

 Most humanization tools use a single-pass rewriting strategy.
 They take your text, run it through one transformation, and hand back the result.
-This sounds reasonable until you look at what actually happens during that single pass.
+In testing, single-pass tools typically move AI detection scores by only 5-15 points — not enough to cross the threshold from "likely AI" to "likely human."
+Here is why.

 A one-shot rewriter tries to fix everything simultaneously: the predictable sentence structure, the uniform tone, the overused transitions, the hedging language, the lack of personality.
 But fixing one problem often introduces another.
 Replacing common words with synonyms creates what you might call thesaurus syndrome — text that uses "utilize" instead of "use" and "commence" instead of "start," which sounds even less human than the original.
 Restructuring sentences for variety can break logical flow.
 Adding filler phrases for naturalness makes the text longer without making it better.